 Midday Pause with Jesus

-A gentle prayer guide to pause your day, reconnect with Jesus, and carry his presence into the hours ahead.
-Whether you're between tasks or need a moment of stillness, this guide invites you to step away and be reminded of what matters most.
+A gentle prayer guide to pause and reconnect with Jesus in the middle of your day.
+Whether you're moving between tasks or simply need a moment to breathe, this guide invites you to bring the weight and wonder of your day so far to the One who carries it with you.

 Adoration